Discover The Great Migration in Africa & Other Epic Animal Migrations

-Skip to the month-by-month calendar of major animal migrations in Africa
+Skip to the month-by-month calendar of major African animal migrations

-January to March – Great Wildebeest Migration: calving season in the Serengeti, Tanzania
+The Great Migration: calving season in Serengeti, Tanzania (January to March)

-The great wildebeest migration from the plains of the Serengeti in Tanzania to the Masai Mara in Kenya is arguably the greatest migration on earth.
-The scenes of over 1.5 million wildebeest, zebras, and antelopes, crossing the Serengeti plains, and braving the crocodile-infested Mara River, have been a mainstay of wildlife documentaries for decades.
-This is the biggest and most epic movement of African migration animals anywhere on the continent.
-The great wildebeest migration is at the top of most safari bucket lists.
+The Great Migration Africa moves from the plains of the Serengeti in Tanzania to the Masai Mara in Kenya.
+Many regard this wildlife show as the greatest animal migration on earth.
+The scenes of over 1.5 million wildebeest, zebras, and antelopes crossing the Serengeti plains and braving the crocodile-infested Mara River have been a mainstay of wildlife documentaries for decades.
+This is the biggest and most epic movement of animals in Africa.
+The great migration is at the top of most African safari bucket lists.

-Contrary to popular belief, the great wildebeest migration is not a single event but rather the continuous movement of herds of animals over the entire year.
-Where rain falls, grass grows and the cycle of life and death follows in its wake.
-That being said, there are two flash points of the great migration worth planning your African migration safari around.
-The January and February calving season in the southern Serengeti and the crossing of the Mara River into Kenya and the Masai Mara National Reserve which we will cover later in the blog.
+Contrary to popular belief, the African Great Migration is not a single event but a continuous movement of animals over the entire year.
+Where rain falls, grass grows, and the cycle of life and death follows.
+That being said, there are two flash points of the great migration in Africa worth planning your migration safari around: the January and February calving season in the southern Serengeti and the crossing of the Mara River into the Masai Mara in Kenya, which we will cover later in the blog.

-Witnessing this finely balanced survival act where calves must find their feet in minutes or risk being eaten, is the African wilderness at its miraculous and brutal best.
+Witnessing this finely balanced survival act where calves must find their feet in minutes or risk being eaten is the African bush at its miraculous and brutal best.
 From the end of March, the herds move gradually from the southeast to the southwestern Serengeti, sometimes in large groups and at other times splitting up.
-During this time, the herds are grazing and the calves are gaining strength ready for the northward push at the start of May.
+During this time, the herds are grazing, and the calves are gaining strength for their northward migration at the start of May.

 Wildebeest Fact File